unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 You may be surprised to see your character looking better than ever before.

 This manual focuses on the newest version of Unity-Chan Toon Shader Ver.
-2.0: **UTS2 v.2.0.8**.
+2.0: **UTS2 v.2.0.9**.

-## 【Development Environment】
-Unity-Chan Toon Shader Ver.
-2.0 is developed based on Unity 5.6.3p1, and verification of compatibility with the latest versions of Unity 2018.x is ongoing.
-(However, as version 5.6.3p1 is in the legacy pipeline, it is not currently compatible with SRP).

 ## 【Target Environment】
-Unity 5.6.x or later is required.
-This shader is confirmed to be compatible with Unity 2017.4 15f1 LTS.
-Unity 2018.1.0f2 and later versions can also be used.
+Requires Unity 2019.4.31f1 or higher.
+The operation check from Unity 2019.4.31f1 to Unity 2020.3.34f1 has been completed.
-This package is developed in Unity 5.6.3p1.
+This pack was created in Unity 2019.4.31f1.

 This package uses a forward rendering environment.
 Using a linear color space is recommended.
 (A gamma color space can also be used, but this tends to strengthen shadow gradiation.
 For more details, see [Linear or Gamma Workflow](https://docs.unity3d.com/ja/current/Manual/LinearRendering-LinearOrGammaWorkflow.html). )